MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-configs-portal.md

 There are a couple of versions of the Self-Service portal:

-- The Sevice Manager 2012 R2 Silverlight-based version.
+- The Service Manager 2012 R2 Silverlight-based version.
 - The new HTML 5-based version.
 This replaces the Silverlight version.

-Follow the upgrade instructions based on the version your're running:
+Follow the upgrade instructions based on the version you're running:

 ## Upgrade from Silverlight portal